aryans1204/WassersteinGAN/README.md

 # WassersteinGAN
-THis is my implementation of the WassersteinGAN using Tensorflow 2.9
+This is my implementation of the WassersteinGAN using Tensorflow 2.9